Shekkizh Knowledge Base

 • Benchmark chasing that hurts real-world usability

-• RL gains that degrade style, formatting, or latency
+• RL gains that degrade style or latency

 • Tool-call regressions after reasoning-focused tuning